 Also, drivers of authorized emergency or law enforcement vehicles acting in their official capacity or driver’s license by the Federal Communications Commission operating a radio frequency device other than a portable wireless communication device are exempt from the statute.

-The Texas Department of Transportation will be posting signs on both interstate and US highways educating the public of the prohibition of texting while driving in the state of Texas.
+The Texas Department of Transportation posts signs on both interstate and US highways educating the public on the prohibition of texting while driving in the state of Texas.

 Additionally, the DMV will not assign points toward a driver’s license for texting while driving offenses.